Laure Hériard Dubreuil: Career

+The Webster's fourth location in South Coast Plaza, Costa Mesa, California opened in September 2016.
+Followed by the fifth in SoHo, New York City, in November 2017.
+Measuring approximately 12,000 square feet, the building, which dates to 1878, features six stories, including a penthouse and a David Mallett salon.From 2020-2025, The Webster opened eight more locations in the following locations Los Angeles at Beverly Center (January 2020) designed by architect Sir David Adjaye, Montecito in luxury hotel Rosewood Miramar Beach (July 2021), Toronto, the first international outpost for The Webster in Yorkville neighborhood (November 2021), Palm Springs in downtown Design District (April 2023), New Jersey at The Shops at Riverside (October 2023), Atlanta at Lenox Square (October 2024), Austin at The Domain (April 2025) and lastly Las Vegas at Fontainbleau Las Vegas (April 2025).
+Today, The Webster is home to over 100 brands both heritage and rising talents, honoring the DNA of implemented by Dubreuil of following the three Cs, Curation, Creativity and Customer Service.
+She will always be a champion of brick and mortar specifically for luxury fashion.

-On 29 November 2017, Heriard Dubreuil launched her debut collection of her new line, LHD.
+On 29 November 2017 Heriard Dubreuil launched her debut collection of her new line, LHD.
 The upper contemporary label offers ready-to-wear, accessories, and exclusive collaborations fit for a global lifestyle.
 A well-seasoned traveler with an admirable passport, Laure wanted to create a collection inspired by the destinations she loves most.
 With an emphasis on exclusive prints, electric color palettes, and vintage inspired silhouettes, LHD is at once glamorous, timeless, feminine, and, most importantly, effortless.
 LHD sells exclusively at lhd.us,thewebster.us, and The Webster boutiques.

 Heriard Dubreuil has been a frequent participant in and proponent of the Art Basel Art Fair in Miami Beach.
-As a revered member of the fashion industry, Laure has participated in the prestigious WWD's annual CEO Summit, currently serves on the expert committee of LVMH's annual fashion prize which fosters young talent and recognized by Business of Fashion, for the past 2 consecutive years, among their top BoF 500: The People Shaping The Global Fashion Industry.
+As a revered member of the fashion industry, Laure has participated in the prestigious WWD's annual CEO Summit, currently serves on the expert committee of LVMH's annual fashion prize which fosters young talent and recognized by Business of Fashion, for many years, among their top BoF 500: The People Shaping The Global Fashion Industry.
 Laure was a member of the fashion jury for the 32nd Fashion and photography festival at Hyères and most recently a judge for the Vogue Mexico 'Who's on Next' competition in 2018.
 In 2015 Laure became an ambassador of mothers 2 mothers, a global not-for-profit organization leading efforts in Sub Saharan Africa to end pediatric AIDS, ensuring good health and wellbeing for everyone, and achieving gender equality.